 In many communities across Ontario, emergency shelters are over, at, or reaching capacity.
 Public health requirements have resulted in additional capacity and cost challenges.
 Emergency shelters are also inappropriately being used as affordable housing options, which is not their intended use.
+Financial supports are also needed to directly deliver warming centres during the winter months.

-- Ongoing provincial support through the Social Services Relief Fund will be required to sustain and meet increasing demand over the coming years. - Financial assistance and resources are required from the federal and provincial governments to alleviate this financial burden.
+Ongoing provincial support through the Social Services Relief Fund or an enhanced CHPI program will be required to sustain and meet increasing demand over the coming years.

+Financial assistance and resources are required from the federal and provincial governments to alleviate this financial burden on municipal budgets and property taxpayers.